 Go on…give bare root a go!
-See below for a full list of the stock we had this year during bare root season (winter months) – a similar range can be found here at the garden centre every year.
+See below for a full list of the stock we have available and of what’s coming soon…

-AVAILABLE AS SINGLE WHIPS (£ each):
+AVAILABLE NOW AS SINGLE WHIPS (£ each)

-Alnus glutinosa (Common Alder) £2.25
+Alnus glutinosa (Common Alder) £3.25

-Alnus incana (Grey Alder) £2.25
+Alnus incana (Grey Alder) £3.25

-Betula pendula (Silver Birch) £2.75
+Betula pendula (Silver Birch) £3.75

-Cornus mas (Cornelian Cherry) £2.25
+Cornus mas (Cornelian Cherry Dogwood) £3.25

-Cornus stolonifera Flavirama (Dogwood) £1.80
+Cornus stolonifera Flavirama (Dogwood) £3.25

-Fagus sylvatica (Green Beech) £2.95
+Fagus sylvatica (Common Beech) £3.95

 Poplar hybrid £1.00